Flight Status & Airline Guide

 Carry-on Baggage Rules & Fees

-Your carry-on bag must fit easily in the Carry-on Baggage Check near check-in counters & at the gate.
+Your carry-on bag must fit easily in the Carry-on Baggage Check stations near check-in counters & at the gate.
 Approximate dimensions: 22x14x9 in. or 56x36x23 cm or a linear dimension of 114cm/45in.
 Oversized bags which do not fit into the overhead bins of the airplane will incur a fee.
 You can also carry on board one of these items: (a) a purse, briefcase, camera bag or diaper bag; OR (b) one laptop computer (must be carried on); OR (c) one item of similar or smaller size of (a) or (b).
 You are also allowed to bring onboard: a jacket (or an umbrella - check first); food & drink purchased past security checkpoint; duty-free items; strollers, child restraint seats, or assistive devices (wheelchairs or crutches).
 All carry-on items must fit into the overhead bin or under the seat in front of you.

 Checked Baggage Rules & Fees

-All overweight/oversized charges are per piece.
+All overweight/oversized charges are per piece of luggage.

 Baggage rules & fees by destination